 And if you’re fortunate enough to get a copy editor like Marcus, you’ll also get an advanced education about fiction writing as you work through the items that he flags in your manuscript.

-In The Smuggler’s Gambit, there were two substantial areas where Marcus gave me direction beyond grammar, spelling, and syntax.
+For my first novel, there were two substantial areas where Marcus gave me direction beyond grammar, spelling, and syntax.

 First, he read through the manuscript and asked me right off the bat why I was using flashbacks instead of writing the story in chronological order.
 I explained to him that an author friend of mine had been a beta-reader and said that in the earlier version of my manuscript, the first several chapters were a bore, and that I should cut them and work the pertinent facts in as flashbacks.